Tim-Brooks/Precipice/README.md

 Integer result = future.get();
 ```

-The default service includes both metrics and a load balancer.
-Actions that return successfully will be tallied as successes.
+The default service in this example provides both metrics and a load balancer.
+Actions that return successfully will
+ be tallied as successes.
 Thrown exceptions will be tallied as errors.
 And a timeout will be tallied as a timeout.

 There are two main mechanisms of back pressure to protect the service.

 First, the concurrencyLevel is the maximum amount of uncompleted actions that a service can be working on at one time.
-Both performed and submitted actions add to this restriction.

 Second, if a certain threshold is passed for failures (timeouts + errors) the circuit will open for a configurable time.
 Actions will be rejected while the circuit is open.

 All components of the library are designed to be composable.
-If you would like to provide your own circuit breaker implementation or metrics implementation you are free to do so.
-The default metrics implementation is designed to be performant, avoid unnecessary allocations, and be lock free.
+If you would like to provide your own circuit breaker
+implementation or metrics implementation you are free to do so.
+The default metrics implementation is designed to be
+performant, avoid unnecessary allocations, and be lock free.
 It should be sufficient for most use cases.

 Here are some common options for creating a service:
 ```java